Uplistsikhe Cave Town in Georgia

 Archaeologists found several temples and finding related to sun goddess before the Christianity arrived here.
 Today this cave town can be divided into three parts, South or lower part, middle or central part and north or upper part.
 The central area has most of the rock-cut structures and it is connected to the lower area by narrow tunnel.
 Most of the rock-cut structures are without any decorative elements, however some of the larger structures, do contain some stone carvings.
 Now as a visitor what is there for you today?
 Well, when you enter this rocky town you find a giant hill of carved rocks.
 You can feel the cold wind coming from the river Mtkvari which feels good.
 You can enter the gigantic hill through preserved old rock carved steps where you can climb through a steel stair case.
 When you trek through the hill you get to see some great scenic view standing on the edge of the hills.
 You can also see some archaeological ruins of some ancient civilizations.
 At the top of the complex you will see Christian stone basilica which dates from the 10th century.
 The rock cut structures that you can see here includes a large hall which is called Tamaris Darbazi, pagan places of sacrifice, dwellings, some functional buildings, like a pharmacy, a bakery, a prison, and even an amphitheater is there.
 These rock-cut structures are connected by tunnels, while other tunnels were used for an emergency escape route.
 So Uplistsikhe is notably unique for its unique combination of styles from rock cut culture from Iran and Anatolia.
 Uplistsikhe is ancient yet looks beautiful because it contains numerous structures from old time, as old as early Iron Age to late middles ages.
 Representing mythical elements ascribed by medieval writers here makes the place unique.
 This ancient ruins must be on your must visit places list.
 The caves are devoid of any decorations although some of the larger structures have coffered tunnel-vaulted ceilings, with the stone carved in imitation of logs.

 How can you get to this ruined yet beautiful place?
 Well, from Tbilisi you can reach Gori by regular buses, mini van and taxis which takes around 1 hour.
 From Gori you can take a taxi to Uplistsikhe or you can also make a bike ride and it takes around half an hour from Gori.
-So, on your Tbilisi tour package you should visit Uplistsikhe, the ruined town of Georgia.
+So, on your Tbilisi trip you should visit Uplistsikhe, the ruined town of Georgia.

 Recent Blogs